USS America (CV-66): Operation El Dorado Canyon

 Participating in a NATO exercise, "Tridente", in late June, America visited Naples before she participated in a "National Week" exercise.
 Subsequently, visiting Catania and operating in the central and western Mediterranean, the carrier wound up the month of July at Benidorm, Spain, before returning to sea for further operations at sea in that region.
 Visiting Naples from 11 to 17 August, America spent the rest of her deployment in operations in the western and central Mediterranean before John F. Kennedy relieved her at Rota from 28 to 31 August.
 America arrived back at Norfolk Naval Shipyard on 20 November 1986 for an overhaul which lasted until 11 February 1988.
-She spent the remainder of that year operating along the East Coast and in the Caribbean.

-America participated in Operation North Star during February and March 1989, an exercise to rehearse the Vestfjord operations planned to project power over the Kola peninsula against the Soviet Union.
+She spent the remainder of that year operating along the East Coast and in the Caribbean.America participated in Operation North Star during February and March 1989, an exercise to rehearse the Vestfjord operations planned to project power over the Kola peninsula against the Soviet Union.
 She was shadowed by a Soviet Slava-class cruiser, but shed her tail on departure from the fjord.
 She returned to Norfolk from the mini-deployment in April to prepare for her upcoming major deployment.
 America departed Norfolk 11 May 1989 for her sixteenth major deployment, to the Mediterranean and Indian Ocean.
 Her journey was not without incident.
 On 13 May 1989, a failed turnover of JP-5 pumproom monitors resulted in a fire and explosion, killing two crew members.
 The ship was briefly endangered, but after 7 hours of firefighting the situation was under control and normal operations resumed.
 On 11 August, Coral Sea and America departed early from separate port visits when they were diverted to the eastern Mediterranean as a show of force in the wake of the suspected hanging of Marine Corps LtCol William R. Higgins by Middle East terrorists, and threats to other hostages.
 LtCol Higgins had been kidnapped in February 1988 while a member of the United Nations peacekeeping forces in Lebanon.
+USS America participated in the evacuation of the American embassy in Beirut, Lebanon on September 6th.
+Three helicopters rescued the remaining 30 embassy diplomats and flew them to Cyprus.
 After operations in the Mediterranean, Persian Gulf and Indian Ocean, America returned home on 10 November 1989.

-She later evacuated the American Embassy in Lebanon in 1989, and also went on a six month deployment from May 1989 to November 1989 and served during Operations Desert Shield and Desert Storm in 1990 and 1991.
+She later evacuated the American Embassy in Lebanon in 1989, and also went on a six-month deployment from May 1989 to November 1989 and served during Operations Desert Shield and Desert Storm in 1990 and 1991.
 America also Participated in Operation Deny Flight in the mid-1990s.